SoftUni-Internal/interactive-content/EN/01-Inheritance/01-Inheritance.md

 [slide hideTitle]

-# Inheritance Example
+# Inheritance - Example

 [video src="https://videos.softuni.org/hls/Java/Java-OOP-Advanced/02-Inheritance/EN/Java-OOP-Advanced-Inheritance-5-inheritance-example-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

 When we use inheritance, we can have more than one **Subclass**.

-In this example we create a base class `Person`, this person has properties which every person must have like `String Name` and `String Address`.
+In this example we create a base class `Person`, this class has properties that every person class must have, like `String Name` and `String Address`.

 When we create another object of type `Employee` our employee also needs to know its **name and address**.

-That is one of the reasons there is **Inheritance**, instead of creating the same properties for our `Employee` we can `extend` the class `Person` and we will inherit and re-use its properties.
+That is one of the reasons **Inheritance** exists, instead of creating the same properties for our `Employee` we can `extend` the class `Person` and we will inherit and re-use its properties.

-Therefore it is called **derived** class.
+Therefore, it is called a **derived** class.

-But also extend the functionality by adding a `String Company` parameter.
+We also extend the functionality by adding a `String Company` parameter.

 Respectively we do the same for the `Student`, but with its own internal logic which it has to add.